nathanb/sandbox-ts-monorepo/README.md

 ## NPM Workspaces

-With this monorepo using npm workspaces, each workspace will automatically link under `node_modules/{package_name}` making it available to any module in the repository.
-So by example, the package/workspace `packages/lib-main` named `@potatoes/lib-main` in its `package.json` will be available to any other project that requires it.
-Organizationally, the entry-point app `./app` and `./web` live in the root of the repository, and the dependencies are organized under `./packages`.
+With this monorepo using npm workspaces, each workspace will automatically link under `node_modules/{package_name}` making it available to any module in the repository by package name.
+So for example, the workspace `packages/lib-main` named `@potatoes/lib-main` will be available to any other project in the repository.

+Organizationally, the entry-point app `./apps/app` and `./apps/web` live under `./apps` the repository, and the dependencies are organized under `./packages`.
 This is purely by preference.
+Workspaces can exist in any subfolder.

 ## Web projects

-I've intentionally avoided CRA in this scenario for flexibility.
-Also, to keep things simple, I've elected not to use ESM for the web and UI packages.
-So `web` and `packages/lib-ui` both are `CommonJS` packages with `module: ESNext`. `tsc` will build the `lib-ui` project itself, but `web` has `emit: false` since it relies on `babel-typescript` and webpack. `lib-shared` has been switched to CommonJS as well for simplicity.
-The major benefit here (as a monorepo and tsc watch) is the ability to have a separate React component package that automatically refreshes upon save in the web app.
-This is typically a challenge due to conflicting react and react-dom instances.
-But here, npm workspaces solves that for us with auto-linking and package sharing.
+I've intentionally avoided CRA/`react-scripts` in this scenario for flexibility.
+This is my preference.
+But note that I'm using `ts-loader` rather than `babel-typescript` to render the output.
+This allows me to use `projectReferences` which is part of Typescript's own monorepo solution.
+The idea is: you can use `references` in tsconfig.json to build dependencies as needed within a monorepo.
+More on that later.

+## Module resolution

+Also, to keep things consistent, I've elected to use ESM (`type: 'module'`) for all projects across the repository.
+This allows me to "share" code directly (between Node and Browser projects) without the build tooling complaining about ESM vs non-ESM code.
+For Node, it also enables top level await. i.e. We have a shared repo with browser-friendly code and shared TS Types.
+It's techincally ESM, but ts-loader doesn't care when rendering a browser bundle.

+### ESM Caveats

+All internal package imports must include extensions.

+For Node projects, all files must use the `.mjs|.cjs` extension to indicate CommonJS or ESM.
+With Typescript layered into this, that makes file extensions on disk: `mts|.cts` respecively, and when you import, use the extension generated in the output: i.e. (relative import: `import from './module.mjs'` (imports `./module.mts`), or Package imports: `import from '@scope/package/Module'`).
+We exclude extensions for package imports because `package.json` exports handles the mapping extension for us.

+For browser projects, I'm simply using `.ts/.tsx`.
+But it also means that within a package, all imports must resolve using file extensions like: `import from './relative.js'` (imports `./relative.ts`).
+And Package imports: `import from '@potatoes/lib-ui/Thing'

 ## Code splitting & Tree shaking

 Did I mention code-splitting?
-All of these projects are built with ESNext and are capable of code splitting via sub-path imports.
-Take a peek at the `lib-shared` [exports config](https://github.com/nathanb/sandbox-ts-monorepo/blob/main/packages/lib-shared/package.json#L9)
+All of these projects are built with ESM and are capable of code splitting via sub-path imports.
+I've intentionally excluded all barrel files (index/entry points that only re-export other modules).
+This forces you to import direct modules only.
+Take a peek at the `lib-shared` [exports config](https://github.com/nathanb/sandbox-ts-monorepo/blob/main/packages/lib-shared/package.json#L7)

 i.e. Rather than:
 (Importing module from the root package index)